sai-manideep-exe/Aurisync/README.md

 # Aurisync

 Aurisync is a modern full-stack MERN chat and video application that connects language learners and friends worldwide.
-It features real-time chat, video calls, friend requests, notifications, and a beautiful, themeable UI.
+It features real-time chat, video calls, friend requests, notifications, and a themeable UI.

 ---